alaism/gfx_tekgui_doc/docs/doc-en.md

 </br></br><U><font color="#A0522D">Establishment of an ini file</font color="#A0522D"></U>
 ------
 </br></br>
-The tekgui library need a ini file to work.</br>
+The tekgui library needs a ini file to work.</br>
 This is necessary to create a good one.</br>
 Some part of the ini file are mandatory, some other are customizable.</br>
 The ini file must be set like the following example.</br>